micmejia/bible-dump/AMPC/Galatians/Gal 3.md

-So that the Law served [^a][to us Jews] as our trainer [our guardian, our guide to Christ, to lead us] until Christ [came], that we might be justified (declared righteous, put in right standing with God) by _and_ through faith.
+So that the Law served [to us Jews] as our trainer [our guardian, our guide to Christ, to lead us] until Christ [came], that we might be justified (declared righteous, put in right standing with God) by _and_ through faith.